• Skip to primary navigation

 The word ragu derives from the French word ‘ragout’, meaning ‘stew’.
 So simply put, a ragu is just a stew.
 But this recipe is more than ‘just a stew’.
 It’s a deeply savoury dish, with meat so tender that it practically melts in your mouth.
 And as it cooks, the flavours develop and form a deliciously tasty gravy that begs to be slurped up from the spoon.

-You can serve this lamb ragu either mixed with your favourite pasta (tagliatelle or pappardelle are particularly good) or gnocchi.
-Or if you prefer, you can simply spoon it over a dish of mashed potatoes, polenta or rice.
+You can serve this lamb ragu either mixed with your favourite pasta (the wider tagliatelle or pappardelle noodles are particularly good) or gnocchi.
+You could even spoon it over a dish of mashed potatoes, polenta or rice.

 Add a fresh green salad and a few slices of flatbread to mop up the last of the gravy, and you have a meal that will have everyone clamouring for seconds.